 What characterizes today’s rooftopping trend is the purposeful use of social media.
 Here the rooftopper presents one’s newest achievements, activity and photographs.
 Doing so, they join an implicit contest.
 Due to the relatively high costs and efforts in the beginning of this century, internet technologies were used only by "professionals".
 In 2005 Flickr became world’s first photo platform in the web.
 It was also the first social media means for of small number of rooftopper sat that time.

 Gradually, while prices for digital cameras and computers dropped the internet became ready for the masses.
-Since 2011 smart phones with mobile internet access are in everyone’s pockets.
+Since 2011 smartphones with permanent mobile internet access are in everyone’s pockets.

-In the Western hemisphere Mr. Rooftopper from Toronto is known to be the first rooftopper to receive viral recognition in 2011.
+In the Western hemisphere, Mr. Rooftopper from Toronto is known to be the first rooftopper to receive viral recognition in 2011.
 At this time the internet was already full of cell-phone videos from Russia: Bawling teenagers on colorless apartment blocks, rope swings below bridges, circuslike balance action on cranes.
-Here, the illegal climbing of roofshad developed into a prominent subculture for the Post-Soviet youth which grew up in a (social) context quiet incomparable to our own.
+Here, the illegal climbing of roofshad developed into a prominent subculture for the Post-Soviet youth, which grew up in a (social) context quite incomparable to our own.
 Also in 2010/2011 photographically excellent images were coming from there.